 Indirect costs are all eligible costs that cannot be identified by the project promoter and/or the project partner as being directly attributed to the project, but which can be identified and justified by its accounting system as being incurred in direct relationship with the eligible direct expenditures attributed to the project.
 They may not include any eligible direct costs.
 Indirect costs of the project shall represent a fair apportionment of the overall overheads of the project promoter or the project partner.

-Project promoters and project partners may apply a flat rate of up to 15% of direct eligible staff costs to cover these costs.
-A justification of the percentage of indirect costs should be provided.
+Project promoters and project partners may apply a flat rate of up to 15% of direct eligible personnel costs to cover these costs.